 What makes Shira special?

 Shira actively engages with tradition and modern life.
 We offer meaningful and inclusive celebrations for all members of the community including life cycle rituals for birth, Bnei Mitzvah (including Bar Mitzvah and Bat Mitzvah), and marriage that involve every member of the family.
+We also offer support for illness and funerals.

 On festivals and Shabbat, our shule services are filled with song, community kiddushim engaging drashot.
 During the year, we have panels, speakers and bold and challenging learning events, and social gatherings.

 We are proud to have Shira members who have completed Orthodox rabbinical programs for women, and who provide leadership and guidance in ritual and lifecycle events.
-We again welcome Rabbanit Ellyse Borghi as our pastoral care guide.
+We welcome Rabbanit Ellyse Borghi as our pastoral care guide.

 Shira is not a big shul.
 That doesn't stop us from punching above our weight in innovation, in programming, and in leading and hosting important conversations about Jewish life, Israel and contemporary concerns.
 We think the Melbourne community is enriched and sometimes challenged by Shira, and we are grateful for your support in keeping this special and important community alive and vocal.